Looking for the Closest Beach to Charlotte NC?

 First, let’s break down the closest beach options to Charlotte NC in general.

 Distance: 194 miles | Time: 3 hr 30 mins

 Ocean Isle Beach is a small town with amazing white sand beaches and lots of local attractions, events, and activities happening.
 In addition to the beach, you can stop by the Museum of Coastal Carolina, have some family fun at River Country Mini Golf, and adventure at The Swamp Park Zip Line and ATV Center.

-Take a walk out on the Ocean Isle Beach Pier and you can also stop by the Carolina School of Surf and take some lessons surfing.
+Take a walk out on the Ocean Isle Beach Pier, and you can also stop by the Carolina School of Surf and take some surfing lessons.

 Here is a great place to stay right on the oceanfront.

 Distance: 202 miles | Time: 3 hr 30 mins

 Holden Beach is another small beach town, great for a quiet vacation.
 Located in the southern part of the NC shore.
 Recognized by National Geographic Traveler as one of the best family beaches in the country.

 Come here to enjoy the relaxing beach, build some sand castles, fly kites, or simply just relax in your beach chair.
 You’ll find fewer crowds as well.